 When I mentally reviewed my diet, it was like seeing a sugar-lover’s Instagram account: me in the morning scooping Nutella out of the jar and guzzling 2 percent milk, stopping at Starbucks for a latte and pastry, or drinking copious glasses of Sofia bubbly to assuage kid and holiday stress.
 I realized my persistent slow-gut situation had intensified around October and thought that my diet might be the problem.

 The internet touted several diets that claimed to help my kind of dermatitis.
 But I wanted guidance from a reputable source.
-Much to my surprise, my primary care group, One Medical, had a naturopath on staff and she had an opening that week.
+Much to my surprise, my primary care group, One Medical, had a provider on staff with training in naturopathy, and she had an opening that week.